Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Your coccyx (tailbone) is the bone at the very end of your spine.
+Your tailbone (coccyx) is the bone at the very end of your spine.
 Most tailbone injuries are caused by a “seated” fall or direct blow.
 Often, the area around your tailbone is just bruised.
-But sometimes the bone itself may fracture (break).
+But sometimes the bone itself may break (fracture).
 A tailbone fracture can be very painful and may take some time to heal.

 Women are more likely to injure their tailbones than men.
 That's because the bone is more exposed in women.
 In some cases, tailbones can fracture during childbirth.

-A doctor will examine your tailbone.
+A healthcare provider will examine your tailbone.
 This is done by pressing on the area and gently inserting a gloved finger into your rectum.

 X-rays may be taken to check the extent of the injury.

-You may be given medication to ease discomfort.
+You may be given medicine to ease discomfort.

 There is no way to hold a fractured tailbone in place.
 For that reason, treatment focuses on making you more comfortable while the injury heals.
 You may be told to ice your injury for a day or two to help relieve swelling and pain.
 During healing, a special pillow or cushion may be recommended to protect your tailbone while you sit.
 Surgery for a traumatic coccyx injury may be indicated if there is no response to the above treatments.